-Rocket Launch and Hangtime Calculation
+Rocket Launch and Apogee Calculation

-The launch angle, which can be adjusted from approximately 90 degrees (90°), will be kept the SAME for all rockets launched during a particular competition.
+Rockets will launch straight up.
+Therefore, the launch angle will be set to 90 degrees (90°) and will be kept the SAME for all rockets launched during a particular competition.
 Each rocket will be launched using 12 oz water at 70 psi of air pressure.